christian-vigh-phpclasses/SearchableFile/README.md

 ### Open ###

-	$sf -> Open ( ) ;
+	$sf -> Open ( $filename ) ;

-Opens the file.
+Opens the specified file.
 Throws an exception if the file was already opened or could not be opened.

 ### multistrpos, multistripos ###